Important Financial Aid Advisory

 In addition to the direct unsubsidized loan, students may also be eligible for the federal graduate PLUS loan.
 The graduate PLUS loan is a non-need-based federal loan program that allows graduate students to borrow up to the full cost of attendance, minus any other financial aid they are receiving.
 The graduate PLUS loan application typically is available each spring for the following academic year.
 This program may be of interest to students who need additional assistance after other forms of aid have been awarded.
 These loans are contingent upon creditworthiness or require a creditworthy co-borrower.
 Students should review their credit history and address any necessary issues, as well as lower their consumer debt, prior to enrolling in school.
 Students can access their credit report online.

-Students may receive scholarship and loans up to their estimated Cost of Attendance (COA).
+Students may receive scholarships and loans up to their estimated Cost of Attendance (COA).
 The total financial aid awards, in any combination, cannot exceed the estimated COA.
 Students whose basic expenses exceed this amount may contact the university's Financial Aid and Scholarships office to request an individual COA review after the semester begins.

 ABA Standard - Student Loan Programs